 What To Expect During The Dermal Filler Procedure?

-You will have a consultation with your plastic surgeon or aesthetician where you detail your dermal filler expectations.
+You will have a consultation with your cosmetic surgeon or aesthetician where you detail your dermal filler expectations.
 Your surgeon will advise you on how many fillers will be required, and what your maintenance treatments will entail.
-Any plastic surgery alternatives can be discussed.
+Any cosmetic surgery alternatives can be discussed.

 Does Dermal Filler Hurt?